wojtekBozek/LyriCover/README.md

 ## Performance metrics

-The model was trained on 2 datasets, Covers80, a well-known set for cover detection, and its variation "Injected Abracadabra" " a synthetic dataset where a portion of “Abracadabra” by Steve Miller Band is injected into other audio samples, as described in [Batlle-Roca et al.](https://arxiv.org/pdf/2407.14364).
+The model was trained on 2 datasets, Covers80, a well-known set for cover detection, and its variation "Injected Abracadabra", a synthetic dataset where a portion of “Abracadabra” by Steve Miller Band is injected into other audio samples, as described in [Batlle-Roca et al.](https://arxiv.org/pdf/2407.14364).

 Results: